-Section 10 - Arrangements for monitoring system 39.
-Section 10(1) provides that the Scottish Ministers are obliged to make arrangements to secure the monitoring of an offender, by means of an approved device, in connection with an electronic monitoring requirement made in relation to either a relevant court disposal or licence condition.
+Section 10 - Arrangements for monitoring system

-40. Section 10(2) provides that the Scottish Ministers are obliged to keep the Scottish Courts and Tribunals Service informed of the identity of persons who are eligible for the courts to designate as being responsible for monitoring an offender for the purposes mentioned in section 1(4).
+36.38.
+Section 10(1) provides that the Scottish Ministers are obliged to make arrangements to secure the monitoring of an offendera relevant person, by means of an approved device, in connection with an electronic monitoring requirement made in relation to either a relevant court disposal or licence condition.

-Section 11 - Designation of person to do monitoring 41.
-Section 11(1) provides that where an electronic monitoring requirement is made under section 1(1), the court must designate a person responsible for monitoring the offender and notify the offender of that designation.
-It further provides a list of information which the court must send to the designated person.
+37.39.
+Section 10(2) provides that the Scottish Ministers are obliged to keep the Scottish Courts and Tribunals Service informed of the identity of persons who are eligible for the courts to designate under section 11(1)(a).
+This designated person as being responsible for monitoring a relevant personn offender for the purposes mentioned in section 1(4)of an electronic monitoring requirement imposed by the court.

-42. Section 11(2) provides that where an electronic monitoring requirement is made under section 5(1), the Scottish Ministers must designate a person responsible for monitoring the offender and notify the offender of that designation.
-It further provides a list of information which the Scottish Ministers must send to the designated person.
+Section 11 - Designation of person to do monitoring

-43. Section 11(3) specifies that if the relevant disposal or condition is suspended, the designated person's responsibility for monitoring the offender is likewise suspended.
-It also provides that their responsibility ends when the disposal ceases, or the conditions cease to have effect, or if someone else is designated as a replacement.
+- 38.40.
+Section 11(1) provides that where an electronic monitoring requirement is made under section 1(1), the court must designate a person responsible for monitoring the offender relevant person subject to the requirement and notify the relevantmonitored person offender of that designation.
+It further provides a list of information which the court must send to the designated person. - 39.41.
+Section 11(2) provides that where an electronic monitoring requirement is made under section 5(1), the Scottish Ministers must designate a person responsible for monitoring the offender relevant person subject to the requirement and notify the offender relevantmonitored person of that designation.
+It further provides a list of information which the Scottish Ministers must send to the designated person. - 40.42.
+Section 11(3) specifies that if the relevant disposal or condition is suspended, the designated person's responsibility for monitoring the offender relevantmonitored person is likewise suspended.
+It also provides that their designated person's responsibility ends when the disposal ceases, or the conditions cease to have effect, or if someone else is designated as a replacement.

-44. Section 11(4) provides that if the designated person can no longer discharge their responsibility to monitor the offender the court or the Scottish Ministers (as the case may be) must designate a replacement.
-It also provides that the court or the Scottish Minsters must notify the offender of the replacement designated person, and send the replacement designated person the same information as was provided to the person first (or previously) designated.
+41.43.
+Section 11(4) provides that if the designated person can no longer discharge their responsibility to monitor athe offender relevantmonitored person the court or the Scottish Ministers (as the case may be) must designate a replacement.
+It also provides that the court or the Scottish Ministers must notify the offender relevantmonitored person of the replacement designated person, and send the replacement designated person the same information as was provided to the person first (or previously) designated.